-Policy & Guidance Wokingham CS including Concept Statement.
-Infrastructure Delivery SPD.
-Outline Planning Outline planning application submitted.
+Policy and Guidance Wokingham Core Strategy including Concept Statement.
+Infrastructure Delivery and Contributions SPD Outline Planning Outline planning application submitted.
 Approved documents including Parameter Plans, Description of Development and Environmental Statement.
-Supporting Information including illustrative layout for the SDL and Design and Access Statement.
+Supporting Information including illustrative layout and Design and Access Statement.
 Design review process and Building for Life Assessment.
-Outline Planning permission with conditions, including requirement for Design Code/s and Development Briefs and Planning Contributions.
+Outline Planning permission with conditions, including requirement for Design Code/s, and Development Briefs.
 Design Evolution Preparation and approval of Design Code/s for key areas of the SDL or each phase.
-Reserve d Matters Reserved Matters Applications.
+Reserved Matters Reserved Matters Applications.
 Reserved Matters Approvals with conditions.
-Devel opment Construction, monitoring and management.
+Development Construction, monitoring and management

-Design and Access Statements, Parameter Plans and Illustrative Layout
+Design and Access Statements, Parameter Plans and Illustrative Layouts

 - 6.2.2 Design and Access Statements are required under the 2004 Act.
-Regard should be had to the requirements of the Regulations and the DCLG publication 'Guidance on Local Information Requirements and Validation'.
-The design principles and components set out in Design and Access Statements for Outline Applications should also be in accordance with good practice, the Adopted CS, other Wokingham guidance and this SPD.
-Wokingham Borough Council has produced a check list of matters to be considered in a Design and Access Statement for Outline and Full Planning Applications. - 6.2.3 The Design and Access Statements should provide the basis for the quality of design to be controlled through subsequent Design

-Codes and Reserved Matters applications.
+Regard should be had to the requirements of the Regulations and Circular 01/2006.
+The design principles and components set out in Design and Access Statements for Outline Applications should also be in accordance with the CS, other Wokingham guidance, best practice and this SPD.
+Wokingham Borough Council has produced a check list of matters to be considered in a Design and Access Statement for Outline and Full Planning Applications. - The Design and Access Statements should provide the basis for the quality of design to be controlled through subsequent Design Codes and Reserved Matters applications.
 Applicants will be expected to demonstrate how they have incorporated high standards of design throughout the design evolution process and how these will be carried through to completions and subsequent maintenance.
-If the applicants are not the developer, the applicants will be expected to set out what steps will be taken to ensure that the high standards are carried forward by subsequent developers to completion and subsequent maintenance.

-6.2.4 It is also a requirement of the 2004 Act for applications to include, as a minimum: details of uses proposed in different areas of the SDL; the amount of development for each use; an indicative layout; parameters of the sizes of buildings; and indicative access points.
-6.2.5 Given the scale of the SDL, it would be appropriate to develop illustrative layouts which demonstrate how the design objectives can be delivered and articulated across the site.
-It would also be appropriate to include typologies depicting typical blocks, streets and open spaces..
+If the applicants are not the developer, the applicants will be expected to set out what steps will be taken to ensure that these high standards are carried forward by subsequent developers to completions and maintenance. - Outline Applications to include, as a minimum: details of uses proposed in different areas of the SDL; the amount of development for each use; an indicative layout; parameters of the sizes of buildings; and, indicative access points. - 6.2.5 Given the scale of the SDL, it would be appropriate to develop illustrative layouts which demonstrate how the design objectives can be delivered and articulated across the SDL.
+It would also be appropriate to include typologies depicting typical blocks, streets and open spaces.
 The information should be in accordance with the principles of this SPD.